tsxoxo/portfolio-website/src/content/blog/implementing-utopia-design-system.md

 ## Why this guide

-I yearned for a practical guide like this when I was getting into Utopia.
+I yearned for a practical guide like this when I was using Utopia for the first time.

-It took some flailing and delving through quite a few resources to figure out my way around it.
-Now that I've hobbled through my first round, I want to pass on something of that experience.
+It took time I got until I got a workflow together.
+There was poring over quite a few resources.
+There was experimentation.
+There was some wild flailing.
+I want to pass on something of that experience.

-This was my moment of doubt writing this article: I kind of fear that the creators intentionally didn't give this sort of basic how-to instructions.
+But I had a moment of doubt writing this guide: I worry that the creators intentionally didn't give specific instructions on how to work with their system.
 I looked them up, they're experienced designers.
-I can imagine once you've seen the kinds of design processes they've seen, you accept that some things can't just be simplified into an A-Z guideline.
-Multiple stakeholders, rounds of iteration, the style of the project -- there are way too many moving parts for anybody to encapsulate into a step-by-step method like that.
-Utopia seems more like a set of tools that you can use whenever you run into the particular problem of responsiveness, maybe even in UIs outside of browsers.
+I can imagine that once you've seen the kinds of design processes they've seen, you accept that some things can't just be simplified into an A-Z guideline.
+Multiple stakeholders, rounds of iteration, the style of the project -- there are way too many moving parts to just encapsulate into a step-by-step method like that.
+Instead, Utopia seems more like a set of tools that you can use whenever you run into the particular problem of responsiveness, maybe even in UIs outside of browsers.

 Let's keep design messy 🫀